 Seek the Monster is forthcoming in 2019.

 PDF samples of Chapter 1-2 This is the third book in the Humna Arc, and is also stand alone.
 It delves into a mystery tangled within demons, superstition, and reason.
-I am currently going over the edits from my editor (1/20/2017),
+I am currently going over the edits from my editor.

-fun, a PDF short story that inspired, along with an incredibly old story start, the firebirds that are mythologically significant in Seek the Monster.
+A fun, a PDF short story that inspired, along with an incredibly old story start, the firebirds that are mythologically significant in Seek the Monster.
 She Fades With The Firebirds.
 Just a point of interest.
 It’s the first story I ever wrote, which got my first ever positively worded rejection.
+It was originally published by one of the first online fantasy magazines, long since defunct.